DataStabilityMetrics/DriftSense/docs/reference/get_bin_edges.md

 ## Returns

-- `np.ndarray`: An array of bin edge values, excluding the min and max of the data.
+- `np.ndarray`: An array of bin edge values.

 ---